Saudi list of most-wanted suspected terrorists

 Periodically Saudi Arabia's Ministry of Interior publishes a most wanted list.

 According to Asharq Alawsat Saudi Arabia has published four lists of "most wanted" suspected terrorists, and those lists contained 19, 26, 36 and 85 individuals.

 The list of 85 most wanted suspected terrorists published in February 2009 named eleven former Guantanamo captives.

 Earlier lists

 On May 7, 2003, the Saudi Interior Ministry announced a list of 19 names who it said were planning to carry out subversive activities.
-On May 12, 2003 Riyadh compound bombings took place.
+On May 12, 2003, the Riyadh compound bombings took place.

 List of December 6, 2003

 A list published on December 5, 2003 contained twenty-six names.

 When a new list was published in February 2009 Carol Rosenberg, writing in the Miami Herald, reported that all, but one of the captives had been killed or captured.